Head of Department: Kate Worden

-- Rachel Armitage (teacher)
+- Rachel Armitage

-- Jo Bailey (Assistant Head & teacher)
+- Jo Bailey (Assistant Headteacher)

-- Joanna Cantwell (Teacher)
+- Joanna Cantwell

 - Penny Downes (Assistant Headteacher)

-- Bella Godsil (Head of Year 13)
+- Bella Godsil

-- Grainne McNeill (Teacher)
+- Grainne McNeill (KS5 Coordinator)

 - Jemima Reilly (Headteacher)

-- David Savage (teacher)
+- David Savage

-- Sam Smith (Assistant Head)
+- Sam Smith (Assistant Headteacher)

-- Laura Worsley (Associate Head)
+- Laura Worsley (Associate Headteacher)

-KS3 curriculum (Years 7-8)
+KS3 curriculum (Years 7 and 8)

-KS4 curriculum (Years 9-11)
+KS4 curriculum (Year 9)

-Our set texts for GCSE are the Shakespeare play, ‘Macbeth’, the classic Charles Dickens novel ‘A Christmas Carol’ and the intriguing 20th century play by J. B. Priestley, ‘An Inspector Calls’.
-Both the Literature and Language GCSEs will contain unseen texts, and so our new GCSE curriculum focuses on building students’ independent reading and writing skills in Years 9 and 10, before focusing closely on examination skills in Year 11.
+Both the Literature and Language GCSEs will contain unseen texts, therefore our focus is on building and developing pupils’ independent reading and writing skills across all years, before focusing closely on examination skills in Year 11.

-Our curriculum offers interesting and challenging texts across the two-year course, to develop students’ confidence and resilience, as well as equip them with the skills they will need to be successful in Key Stage 4 studies and beyond.
+Our curriculum offers interesting and challenging texts across the two-year course to develop pupils’ confidence and resilience, as well as equip them with the skills they will need to be successful in Key Stage 4 studies and beyond.

 KS5 curriculum (Years 12-13)

-Students are supported in developing their academic writing to a high level.
+Students are supported in developing and strengthening their academic writing to a high level.
 We provide enriching opportunities, such as theatre trips, regular book clubs and other relevant cultural excursions.

-Absolutely Write - Pupils across the key stages work with a professional writer to produce their own piece of creative writing which is collated and published in an anthology at the end of each year.
+‘Absolutely Write’: Pupils across the key stages work with a professional writer to produce their own piece of creative writing which is collated and published in an anthology at the end of each year.